jackcbowers/web/README.md

 # pweb
-A place for me to practice website development...
-Still learning!
+A practice website... not much here other than HTML, CSS and JS snippets...
+Enjoy?